 The Second Level of Ethical Self-Discipline in Accord with the Intermediate Lam-rim Motivation

 Although using self-control – the first level of ethical self-discipline – can help in avoiding the problem of the suffering of change as above, there is still the all-pervasive problem of uncontrollably recurring rebirth.
 A simpler version of it is that this syndrome of offering our unwanted advice repeats over and over again, and we have no control over it.
 We can’t stop ourselves from interfering with a good motivation – love – but out of insecurity.

 To truly overcome the suffering of change and the all-pervasive problem, we need to apply the second level of ethical self-discipline.
 This is applying self-discipline to rid ourselves of the confused, disturbing attitude of grasping for a solid “me.”
 It’s not that we want to stop helping and it’s not that we want to stop loving our children, but what we want to stop is this neurotic insecurity and this grasping for a solid “me” that is behind our compulsive repetitive behavior.

-Let’s give an example of what we need to work on, for instance love.
+Let’s give an example of what we need to work on: for instance, love.
 The Buddhist definition of love is the wish for others to be happy and to have the causes of happiness, regardless of what others do.
 However, it could be mixed with confusion, attachment and insecurity.
 “Don’t ever leave me!”
 “Why didn’t you call me?”
 “You don’t love me anymore.”
 “I need you.”
 “Me, me, me.”
-We still want the other person to be happy, but “Don't ever leave me” and “You have call me every day!”
+We still want the other person to be happy, but “Don’t ever leave me” and “You have to call me every day!”
 Love is not the problem.
 The problem is the attachment and that big “me” behind all of it.
 On this intermediate level, we use ethical self-discipline to overcome this self-defeating disturbing attitude of “me, me, me.”

 Reflection on the Second Level of Ethical Self-Discipline